+The balance of provision for retirement benefits as of March 31, 2022 was 30,004 million yen.
 The content regarding estimates and assumptions is as described in "Notes to the Consolidated Financial Statements - Notes to Accounting Estimates - (2) Post-Employment Benefits."